okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/feature-lifecycle-management/index.md

 > **Note:** Beta features are only available in Preview orgs.

-## Dependencies and dependants
+## Dependencies and dependents

-Features might have dependencies and dependants.
-Dependencies are other features that the feature relies on, whereas dependants are features that rely on the feature.
+Features might have dependencies and dependents.
+Dependencies are other features that the feature relies on, whereas dependents are features that rely on the feature.

 Consider the following example: